mjoehler94/mjoehler94.github.io/about.md

 # About Me

 My name is Matt Oehler.
 I received my bachelors degree in statistics from Brigham Young Univeristy, and now I'm working as a data analyst at Progressive Leasing in Draper, Utah.
-I specifically work on the fraud detection/prevention team and I absolutely love it.
+I specifically work on the fraud detection/prevention team have been enjoying that so far.
+I have a passion for using code to solve problems more efficiently.

-Outside of work, I do my best to live life to its fullest, and I feel incredibly blessed to be surrounded with the means and  opportunities to do so.
+Outside of work, I do my best to lead an active life and spend time with family.
+Whenever possible, I like to participate in recreational leauges for basketball, soccer, ultimate frisbee, and most recently disc golf (as it is more COVID friendly than the team sports I like).
-I lead a a very active lifestyle, and I'm currently participating in several recreation sports leagues for basketball, volleyball, and ultimate frisbee.
 Other things I enjoy include hiking, wakeboarding, learning everyday, and programmer memes.

-I'm also lucky to be married to an incredible woman who supports me in all that I do and even competes alongside me in several of the sports leagues I just mentioned.
+I'm also lucky to be married to an incredible woman who supports me in all that I do.

 Find me on [LinkedIn](https://www.linkedin.com/in/mattoehler/)